Nexmo/station/_documentation/concepts/guides/authentication.md

 ### Header-based API Key and Secret Authentication

-A number of newer Nexmo APIs require authentication to be done using an API key and secret sent Base64-encoded in the `Authorization` header.
+A number of newer Nexmo APIs require authentication to be done using an API key and secret sent Base64 encoded in the `Authorization` header.

 For these APIs, you send your API key and secret in the following way: